lucasnathaniel/K4L1_me/_posts/2021-06-21-web-chall-coin-exchange-wectf2021.md

 For send a page to admin, I'm using `ngrok` with python `SimpleHTTPServer` and receiving the response with `Burp Collaborator`.

-Let's try to code a xpl to send to admin...
+Let's try send a exploit to admin that transfer 3 Eth to our account...

 ```html
 <!DOCTYPE html>